jfabry/PharoGoodies/README.md

 ## Good to Know ##

-Don't edit this file locally.
-Do it directly in GitHub.
+Pharo does not take this file into account.